trueberryless-org/mutanuq/starlight/src/content/docs/en/languages/text_types/report.md

 |                                  | discuss ...                       |

 :::note
 These phrases use the word `report` very heavily.
-Once you used one phrase you can substitude `report` with `it`.
+Once you used one phrase you can substitute `report` with `it`.
 :::

 ### Findings